LakmaliPalihakkara/200512551_paw_job/README.md

 ###### Paw Job is a mobile app and a web portal for finding and hiring pet jobs.
 Especially for senior citizens, disabled persons, mentally disordered people, or pet lovers who are expecting to get mental therapy.

 ### Version Control
 ###### I am going to be using a private repository in GitHub to track all of my changes and commits while I develop this app.
 I am currently in the inception phase.
-You can visit my miro site that is running live [here] (https://miro.com/app/board/uXjVO0DTTqc=/?share_link_id=775356287196).
+You can visit my miro site that is running live [here](https://miro.com/app/board/uXjVO0DTTqc=/?share_link_id=775356287196).

 ### Inception Phase
 ###### I am currently in the inception phase.